The History of The Sedalia Country Club

 Horton Smith

-PGA President and Masters Champion was the Golf Pro at SCC.
+Horton Smith, PGA President and Masters Champion was the Golf Pro at SCC beginning in 1927.

 Horton Smith